tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/Activities/17-Stu_Risky_Business/README.md

 * Determine which portfolio (yours or Harold's) has made the most smart investments.

-* Identify which cryptocurrencies have the greatest sharpe ratios (risk/reward).
+* Identify which cryptocurrencies have the greatest Sharpe ratios (risk/reward).

 ## Instructions